infeeds/current-page-url/README.md

-# current-page-url
-Get current page URL with PHP.
+# Retrieve Current Page URL w/ PHP
+A simple function written in PHP to fetch current page url.

+## Usage
+Use function `CPU();` to get URL string.